Stoabrogga/Stoabrogga/README.md

 - Cannot test dungeons thoroughly as I'm working alone
 - Don't care about seasonal events, for me they never did fit into the WoW universe
 - Don't care about PvP
+- Don't care about localization (English is perfect, the German translation always has been awful and I assume this is also true for the other translations; sadly, most companies don't bother with good translations, too expensive)
 - Won't run a public server

 About my hobby, working on WoW emulation: